A new use for the ubiquitous barcode

 Removing the hidden competitor of a crafter's stash results in additional company revenue by selling the remaining items to complete the "kit".

-Service Designer which included research, ideation, paper and digital wireframing, low and high-fidelity prototyping, conducting usability studies, accounting for accessibility, and iterating on designs.
+Service Designer which included research, ideation, paper and digital wireframing, low and high-fidelity prototyping, conducting usability tests, accounting for accessibility, and iterating on designs.

 Over 50% of the respondents have over 5 unique items in their stash which is taking up space and is a sunk cost.
 The statements from the customers on their thoughts about their stashes were incorporated into the persona.
 A journey map and storyboards were created and used to highlight areas of improvement.